bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0.md

 RequestInputEvent() requests that input events corresponding to the given input events are delivered to the instance.

-It's recommended that you use <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a42dcc8edf80141680e919258f3066069" class="el" title="RequestFilteringInputEvents() requests that input events corresponding to the given input events are ...">RequestFilteringInputEvents()</a> for keyboard events instead of this function so that you don't interfere with normal browser accelerators.
+It’s recommended that you use <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a42dcc8edf80141680e919258f3066069" class="el" title="RequestFilteringInputEvents() requests that input events corresponding to the given input events are ...">RequestFilteringInputEvents()</a> for keyboard events instead of this function so that you don’t interfere with normal browser accelerators.

 By default, no input events are delivered.
 Call this function with the classes of events you are interested in to have them be delivered to the instance.
 Calling this function will override any previous setting for each specified class of input events (for example, if you previously called <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a42dcc8edf80141680e919258f3066069" class="el" title="RequestFilteringInputEvents() requests that input events corresponding to the given input events are ...">RequestFilteringInputEvents()</a>, this function will set those events to non-filtering mode).